How To File Bankruptcy for Free in South Carolina Without a Lawyer

 South Carolina Bankruptcy Exemptions

 When you file Chapter 7 bankruptcy in South Carolina, everything you own is considered an asset.
 You’re allowed to keep assets that are protected by a valid exemption.
 In some states, filers can choose between using federal exemptions or state exemptions.
-But if you’ve lived in South Carolina for at least two years you’re required to use the South Carolina bankruptcy exemptions.
-These exemptions allow filers to exempt a car valued up to $5,900, as well as jewelry up to $1,175.
-South Carolina’s homestead exemption protects up to $60,975 in equity for a single filer, double that for those who file bankruptcy jointly.
+But if you’ve lived in South Carolina for at least two years you’re required to use the state's bankruptcy exemptions.

-In addition to protecting specific types of property, such as real estate and household goods, the South Carolina bankruptcy laws include a so-called wildcard exemption.
-The wildcard allows you to protect property of your choosing up to $5,900 for a single filer.
+In addition to protecting specific types of property, such as real estate and household goods, South Carolina bankruptcy laws include a wildcard exemption.
+This wildcard allows you to protect property of your choosing up to $6,500 for a single filer.

 South Carolina Bankruptcy Lawyer Cost